 Now that you have read about digital footprints and the potential negative implications of public writing in digital spaces, let’s practice applying what you’ve learned to two scenarios that you may have already encountered within Facebook and Twitter.

 Scenario 1: Imagine that you are perusing your Facebook page around the time of an upcoming presidential election.
-You see that someone in your network has posted a comment in support of her favorite candidate, but you notice that the content of her post is biased and, in your opinion, misinformed.
+You see that someone in your network has posted a comment in support of their favorite candidate, but you notice that the content of their post is biased and, in your opinion, misinformed.
 You are upset by the content of this post, and you aren’t sure how to proceed.
 Which of the following actions do you perform and why?
 Think about the potential implications of each action.

 - Unfriend this person.